bcreeda111/Intro-to-AI-for-Middle-School/README.md

 # Intro to AI for Middle School – Classroom Prompt Library

-Welcome to the **AI Creativity Lab**, a collection of tested prompts and tools designed to bring creativity and learning to life in the classroom.
+Welcome to the **Middle School AI Prompt Library**, a collection of tested prompts and tools designed to bring creativity and learning to life in the classroom.
 These hands-on exercises help middle school students explore storytelling, design, music, and coding using today’s most powerful generative AI tools.

 ---